amirabas-kz/Sudoku-Solver-/README.md

-# Sudoku-Solver-
+# Sudoku-Solver
-Optimized Sudoku Solver
+An Optimized Sudoku Solver Written in Prolog